Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions

 \subsubsection{Electromagnetic Information Theory for the XL-MIMO}

 The traditional channel capacity theory cannot capture the actual EM characteristics and mismatches the four-dimensional EM fields.
 In this regard, the electromagnetic information theory is necessary to reveal the fundamental theoretical capacity bound of the EM fields.
 The EM communication model between two four-dimensional continuous regions is developed in \cite{2021arXiv211108630Z} and the random field instead of the deterministic field is investigated.
 Then, the mutual information between the parallel linear transmitter and receiver is derived based on the Mercer expansion \cite{2021arXiv211108630Z}.
-More specifically, the capacity bounds based on the scenarios with parallel infinite-length linear transmitter and receiver, infinite-length linear transmitter and receiver, parallel linear infinite-length transmitter, and finite-length receiver, and finite-length transmitter and receiver are derived.